How Much Space Do You Need for a Pool Table Room?

 - Cue and Ball Racks – very useful, and include space-saving wall-mounted cabinets or multi-functional floor stands.

 - Slip-On/Portable Moosehead Bridge Head for Pool Cues

 Many of these can be purchased over time, and make great gifts.
 In fact, when relatives and friends hear that you’re the proud owner of a pool table, not only will they want to play, but when gift-giving time arrives, they’ll certainly think that pool table-related accessories are the perfect choice!

 With these considerations in mind, you’ll surely choose a great table and all the trimmings that are comfortable for everyone.
 We know that you’ll have many, many hours of fun.

 About the Author:

-Cliff Gilchrist is co-owner of Nashville Billiard and Patio, Nashville, Tennessee.
-He is passionate about high quality pool tables, and has worked with (and around) them since he was just a child.
+Cliff Gilchrist is co-owner of Nashville Billiard and Patio, located at 927 8th Avenue S. Nashville, Tennessee 37203.
+Cliff is passionate about high quality pool tables, and has worked with (and around) them since he was just a child.
 One of Cliff’s greatest delights is to visit with customers years after delivery, and hear the stories of how their pool table brought the family together for rollicking good times – year after year.
 Just like they do for his own family.
 You can call Cliff at the store 615-254-7882 or email him: firstname.lastname@example.org